Khazanah Nasional: 2020s

 In February 2021, Khazanah invested RM3.6 billion into Malaysia Airlines.

 In 2021, Khazanah allocates RM6 billion investments through its Dana Impak.
 The allocation was made to improving household incomes and achieve other socio-economic outcomes.

 In May 2022, Khazanah entered into a partnership with South Korea's SK Ecoplant, which included the acquisition of a 30% stake in Khazanah's subsidiary, Cenviro Sdn Bhd, and an $80 million investment by SK Ecoplant.

 Khazanah announced in September 2022 that it would eyeing potential investments in Southeast Asia and India while looking at the right time to execute them.

-In April 2023, Khazanah invests USD $40 million in Indian logistics company, Xpressbees.
+In April 2023, Khazanah invests US$40 million in Indian logistics company, Xpressbees.

 The fund invests in Malaysian homegrown insurance technology company, PolicyStreet in June 2023, aiming to enhanced protection for the nation's underserved market.

 The fund announced that it will be spearheading a green investment platform to attract domestic and overseas investments.
 The platform will be operated by UEM Group, a Khazanah subsidiary.

 In July 2023, Khazanah partnered with the Singaporean venture capital firm, Antler to help the firm expand its operations in Malaysia while to support the local startup ecosystem.

 As early as January 2024, Khazanah and CGC Digital have jointly invested in Southeast Asia's digital finance platform, Funding Societies.

 Prime Minister, Anwar Ibrahim announced during the KL20 Summit 2024 in April 2024 that the fund will launch a national "fund-of-funds" to support Malaysian companies with an initial allocation of RM1 billion.

+In March 2025, Khazanah Nasional led a $111 million Series E funding round for Turing.com (valued $2.2 billion), focusing on artificial general intelligence (AGI) infrastructure and acting as a crucial coding/training data provider for major large language model (LLM) developers like Google, Anthropic, OpenAI.

 Sustainability

-In its sustainability framework that launched in 10 June 2022, Khazanah have set a target of achieving carbon neutral operations by the end of 2023.
+In its sustainability framework that launched on 10 June 2022, Khazanah have set a target of achieving carbon neutral operations by the end of 2023.
 Another environmental sustainability target is also to aim for net zero emissions by 2050.